Science in the Space Between Stars (current)

 This research is supported by the Vanier CGS program and the Social Sciences and Humanities Research Council of Canada.

 Occupying Cyberspace: Indonesian Cyberactivists and Occupy Wall Street (completed 2013)

 My first major research project examined transnational connections between the global Occupy movement and online activists in Indonesia.
-During two years of multi-sited ethnographic fieldwork in New York City, online, and in Indonesia, I explored what constitutes an “occupation” for online participants in the Indonesian Occupy movement and what it means for activists to “occupy” in Indonesia, a former Dutch colony.
-As a result of this research I produced the first ethnography of the Indonesian Occupy Movement.
+During two years of fieldwork in New York City, online, and in Indonesia, I explored what constitutes an “occupation” for online participants in the Indonesian Occupy movement and what it means for activists to “occupy” in Indonesia, a former Dutch colony.
+Throug this research I produced the first ethnographic account of the Indonesian Occupy movement.

 In my MA thesis, “Occupying Cyberspace: Indonesian Cyberactivists and Occupy Wall Street” I consider how Indonesian activists adopted Occupy as an umbrella for solidarity among existing counter-hegemonic activist groups and causes.
 Looking at the politico-legal situation in Indonesia and the emergence of Occupy, I examine how activists created expanded meanings of the word “occupy.”
 I look at Occupy as a framework for reconsidering the past and ask what it means to Occupy on a site of multiple historical “occupations.”
 Turning to movement histories and my informants’ memories and biographies, I then situate the Occupy movement within Indonesian histories of colonialism, imperialism, and Suharto’s New Order period.
 Finally in an examination of indigenous activism, I look at online activity around an ongoing struggle in West Papua, and how this online engagement works to direct attention toward national governments’ complicity in neocolonial resource extraction, land theft, and threats to indigenous communities.